-There have been calls from the southwestern region of the state about powdery mildew.
-Digital images of infected plants show typical symptoms of this disease.
+Last spring there were numerous calls from the southwestern region of the state about powdery mildew.
 Powdery mildew infections begin as light-green to yellow flecks on the leaf surface.
 As powdery mildew develops the leaf surfaces become covered with patches of cottony white mold growth of Erysiphe graminis f. sp. tritici, the causal fungus.
 These patches eventually turn a grayish-white to grayish-brown in color and small black fungal fruiting bodies may be visible within the patches of mildew growth.

 Powdery mildew is not usually a problem on soft red winter wheat in Missouri.
 Disease development is favored by moderate temperatures in the range of 59-72 F and prolonged periods of cloudy weather.
 Powdery mildew is also favored by high nitrogen levels, lush growth and dense canopies.
 It is more severe on susceptible varieties and when plants are lodged.
-In talking with individuals who are seeing powdery mildew in southwest Missouri wheat fields, it appears that the higher incidence of powdery mildew this season could be related to wheat planted after harvesting low-yielding corn and/or to higher than usual seeding rates.
-In the first situation there may be residual nitrogen left over from the low-yielding corn that the wheat is utilizing.
-If normal nitrogen rates are applied in addition to residual nitrogen in the field this could favor powdery mildew development.
-Then, because of the extremely dry conditions last fall, seeding rates may have been increased in an attempt to guarantee a stand.
-If the stand is dense or if plants are in clumps, powdery mildew might have been present.
+In talking with individuals who saw powdery mildew in southwest Missouri wheat fields last spring, it appeared that the higher incidence of powdery mildew could have been related to wheat planted after harvesting low-yielding corn and/or to higher than usual seeding rates.
+In the first situation there might have been residual nitrogen left over from the low-yielding corn that the wheat utilized.
+If normal nitrogen rates were applied in addition to residual nitrogen in the field this could have favored powdery mildew development.
+Then, because of the extremely dry conditions the previous fall, seeding rates may have been increased in an attempt to guarantee a stand.
+If the stand was dense or if plants were in clumps, powdery mildew might have been present.
 These conditions aren’t an issue this season and with limited wheat growth, possibly poor tillering and dry conditions, powdery mildew isn’t expected to be an early season problem this year.

 Green-up is the time of the year when symptoms of wheat spindle streak mosaic, wheat soilborne mosaic and barley yellow dwarf may become evident in winter wheat fields.
 Both wheat spindle streak mosaic and wheat soilborne mosaic tend to be more severe when wet conditions occur after planting in the fall or in the late winter/early spring months.
 Cool spring temperatures also enhance symptom development of both wheat spindle streak mosaic and wheat soilborne mosaic.
-Most of the state was dry last fall but late February and March have seen near record snowfalls.
+Most of the state was dry and, in spite of several significant snowfalls, soil moisture levels are still low.
 So it will be interesting to see how prevalent and severe wheat spindle streak and wheat soilborne are this season.
 Although there are no rescue treatments for wheat virus diseases, it is still a good idea to scout fields for plants showing virus symptoms and to send in samples to identify the virus or combination of viruses that are present so that proper preventative management measures can be used the next time wheat is planted in that field.

 Symptoms of wheat spindle streak mosaic appear in early spring as yellow-green streaks or dashes on the dark green background of the leaves.
 These lesions usually run parallel to the leaf veins and tend to be tapered at the ends giving the lesions a spindle shaped appearance.
 Foliage symptoms are most obvious when air temperatures are about 50°F. As temperatures warm-up, foliage symptoms of wheat spindle streak mosaic tend to fade.
 Plants may be slightly stunted and have fewer tillers than normal.
 Wheat spindle streak mosaic tends to be more prevalent in lower, wetter areas of a field.
 The virus which causes this disease is soilborne and is spread by the soil fungus Polymyxa graminis.
 Wet falls tend to favor outbreaks of wheat spindle streak mosaic the following spring.